 Need additional info?
 Check out more about the Indiana University of Pennsylvania.

 Granted the President’s “E” Award for Exports in 2016, Stratford University in Alexandria, Virginia, is an ACICS-accredited school recognized by Niche for America’s 242nd “Best Professors.”
 Students can pursue the 63-credit ACF Culinary Arts Professional Diploma in 18 months.
 The speedy five-week online or on-campus courses span from hospitality marketing to catering before a capstone project.

-The 60,000-square-foot, LEED-certified Culinary & Hospitality Center at College of DuPage, America’s 474th “Best Trade School” on Niche, offers a fast-pace, 18-month Certificate in Culinary Arts.
+The 60,000 square-foot LEED-certified Culinary & Hospitality Center at College of DuPage, America’s 474th “Best Trade School” on Niche, offers a fast-paced, 18-month Certificate in Culinary Arts.
 Hands-on training in the Skills Kitchen is applied at the Wheat Café and Waterleaf Restaurant.
 Credits can transfer into the Culinology and Food Science A.A.S.

 Graded B for diversity as America’s 527th “Best Trade School” on Niche, Jefferson State College in Birmingham, Alabama, offers a fast, 18-month Associate of Applied Science in Foodservice Culinary Management.
 Accredited by the ACF and SACS, the program places students in state-of-the-art kitchens to run the Shelby-Hoover Campus Bistro.

 Learn more about Jefferson State College’s Fast Culinary and Hospitality programs.

 Known for training the 2014 Elby Award Culinary Student of the Year, Reynolds Community College is ranked America’s 569th “Best Trade School” by Niche.
 The ACF-accredited, Richmond-based college confers the A.A.S. in Culinary Arts with a hasty, 15-month schedule.
 Students select specializations in Pastry Arts or Culinary Management.